Tehnix/docker-unrealircd/README.md

 *Q:* Where does UnrealIRCd log?

 *A:* It logs to /var/log/ircd.log.
 This can be changed in the file `include/config.h` before building the IRCd.

+---

+*Q:* It get a `/bin/sh: 1: ssl-certificate.sh: Permission denied`?

+*A:* Your ssl-certificate.sh script is probably not executable.
+Do `chmod +x ssl-certificate.sh` on it.